Portrait of Napoleon III (Winterhalter): History and description

 Winterhalter had the reputation of being a leading portrait for the Royalty of Europe when he was commissioned to create two paintings of the emperor and his wife, Eugénie de Montijo, in 1852.
 Napoleon III wears the uniform of a lieutenant general or general, with a royal cloak over it.
 In reality, however, this royal cloak did not exist.
 In his right hand, he holds a scepter, named "the hand of justice", with a crown and another scepter on the table to the left.
 His left-hand rests on his saber, the famous Joyeuse.
 He wears the regalia of the Grand Master of the Legion of Honour, especially the chain and red ribbon.
 In the background, on the right, is the Tuileries Palace, the emperor's residence.

-The original portrait was presented to the public during the Salon of the World Exhibition of 1855 in Paris and afterward hung in the Tuileries Palace, also in Paris.
+The original portrait was presented to the public during the Salon of 1855 at the World Exhibition in Paris, and afterward hung in the Tuileries Palace, also in Paris.
 Between 1855 and 1870, 540 versions of this portrait were made by various painters to decorate official buildings in France.
-The original work, and that of the empress, was lost in the fire in this palace during the Paris Commune on May 23, 1871.
+The original work, and that of the empress, was lost in a fire in this palace during the Paris Commune on May 23, 1871.

 Two studies for the portraits of Napoleon III and Eugénie de Montijo, made by Winterhalter and his studio in 1853, were discovered in two private collections, respectively in Italy and in Denmark, and auctioned at Christie's on 2 October 2013.